 There is a growing preference for local Arabic content in Egypt, so the more local the content is, the more popular it will be with consumers.
 More than 60% prefer browsing in Arabic, 80% prefer watching TV in Arabic, and there is a high demand for internet content that is specific to and from Egypt.

-The size of the ad market in Egypt was over $745 million in 2013, and that was after a 34% drop from the previous year.
+The size of the eCommerce market in Egypt reached $80 billion in 2021.
+Electronics top the revenues of e-commerce in Egypt with a percentage of 28%, followed by fashion (21%), food and personal care (19%), toys, hobby & DIY (19%), and furniture and appliances (12%).
 Even during the global financial crisis, Egypt showed strong resilience compared to other major advertising markets in MENA.
 Since 2009, the country represented 16% of total regional advertising spend—the second largest in the region.
+The overwhelming majority of advertising came from the public sector and the telecommunications industry.
 The overwhelming majority of advertising came from the public sector and the telecommunications industry.

 Below are sample flash banners of one of the largest advertising campaigns organized by Egypt’s Tourism Authority, named “Where it All Begins”.

 According to research, the most significant percentage growth in advertising in Egypt will come from the internet.
 This will become apparent as advertisers in the country shift their budgets to the internet not only to increase their audience share, but also to get a more accurate and measurable ROI.